LinuxSailorTech/Rules-of-Tech-Support/index.md

 <h2>Rule 16 - Users care more about things working than in how you pulled it off.</h2>

-<h2>Rule 17 - An user&#39;s appreciation for your work is inversely proportional to how difficult it was.</h2>
+<h2>Rule 17 - An user's appreciation for your work is inversely proportional to how difficult it was.</h2>

 <h2>Rule 18 - If you are a female tech, users will ask to speak to a man.</h2>